-Vanessa Bataille enters her 16th year with the Hatters and her eighth as Associate Head Coach.
+Vanessa Bataille enters her 17th year with the Hatters and her ninth as Associate Head Coach.
 She assists with all facets of the softball program, including serving as the team's primary pitching coach, conditioning coach, and recruiting coordinator.

 Bataille brought a wealth of coaching experience with her to Stetson.
 From 1996-99, she served as head softball coach at Charleston Southern University.
 Bataille oversaw all aspects of the Lady Buccaneer softball program during her three-year stint.